adamhaafiz/adamhaafiz.com/_drafts/2017-09-10-how-this-website-works.md

 ## Next Step: HTTPS

-The security conscious amongst you may have noticed that this website does not support HTTPs yet.
-Fret not!
-By the time you visit this website again (in other words by my next blog post), I hope to have HTTPS set up.
-Stay tuned!
+Right now this website does not support HTTPS.
+In other words, whatever data that's transmitting from the GitHub servers to your browser is unencrypted and completely in plaintext.
+This isn't ideal, hence the next goal is to get HTTPS up and running.
+My next post will be in the same fashion as this one, explaining how I got HTTPS set up as a way to educate myself and anyone else interested.

-I hope this post was helpful.
+I hope this post was helpful!
 If you've got any questions or would like to get in touch with me, [feel free to do so](/contact/).

 ---